rzippo/nancy-playground/syntax.md

 #### Segments 🟨

-> Despite the name, the sound more like _elements_ of Nancy.
+> Despite the name, they sound more like _elements_ of Nancy.

 | Expression | Description | Implemented |
 |----|----|----|